Allen-Synthesis/EuroPi/software/contrib/README.md

 # List of packaged scripts

 ### Beat Writer \[ documentation](/software/contrib/beat_writer.md) | [script](/software/contrib/beat_writer.py) \]
-A beat programmer for 2 channels of trigger patterns
+A beat programmer for 2 channels of trigger patterns with randomisation

 User input on both buttons is recorded, grid quantized, and played back to the time of an external clock source